Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 Batu Caves

 If you are one for a natural wonder, then what's not to miss in Kuala Lumpur are the Batu Caves.
-Upon your arrival you will be greeted by cheeky long tailed-macaque monkeys while walking up the stairs to the temple caves.
+Upon your arrival, you will be greeted by cheeky long-tailed-macaque monkeys while walking up the stairs to the temple caves.

 The limestone hill houses an array of caves with three major caverns and a handful of smaller caves.
 The biggest one is Cathedral Cave.
-You will be astonished by the spacious 100-metre-high dome that is home to a number of Hindu Shrines.
+You will be astonished by the spacious 100-meter-high dome that is home to a number of Hindu Shrines.

 You can also visit the Art Gallery Cave and the Museum Cave to get to know the Hindu history of the place in a very natural setting.